Civil Rights

 Equal Protection

-The U.S. Constitution protects citizens from being treated unequally based upon race, ethnicity, disability, religion or membership in a protected class.
+The 14th Amendment of the U.S. Constitution protects citizens from being treated unequally based upon race, ethnicity, disability, religion or membership in a protected class.

 There are many other types of federal civil rights cases as well.
-Further, States have also passed civil rights laws that may be the same or very similar to the federal laws, but can also provide additional protections.
+Further, States have also passed civil rights laws.
+These laws may be the same or very similar to the federal laws, but can also provide additional protections.